mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 Accepting the flight to Venus was a ten-month commitment, plus a year of intense preparation and years of exhaustive follow-up.
 Kim chafed at this project, comparing it to her mode of participation in family hikes.
 She didn't see the problem; Charlie had a great school, a great parenting community, and a great father.
 Kim had a monogamous partner with a good income, which provided him with the time and financial security to pursue his carpentry.
 Regardless, her departure was not a positive step forward in the relationship; Kim wouldn't guarantee the relationship when she returned.

 She hadn't heard from Kim and Charlie today; personal communication is only done through the broken antenna - so no personal communication.
 The lack of contact isn't her motivation to fix the antenna; the challenge to fix the problem is enough all by itself.
-But he has a bit of time - enough to queue up a message for her family.
+But she has a bit of time - enough to queue up a message.

-"Hi. something something""
+"Hi Kim.
+Hi Charlie.
+I'm still out here, putzing along to Venus.
+Stuff is broken so I can't send this right away.
+I'll send this as soon as it's fixed.

+*I've been thinking about our conversation before I left.* "

 ***(the crawler is an analogy for her relationships; romantic and parent/child.
 How she fixes the crawler is how she will fix her relationships)***